Hello and welcome!

 I am here to guide and help you as much as I can.

-We will already have spoken about the aim of the film.
+During our pre shoot consolation we will have spoken about the aim that you want for the film.
+The narrative you want to tell.
 It may be childhood memories, life advice, cherished moments like wedding and the romance beforehand, epic adventures or specific stories that always get told around the dinner table.

 Each story and film is unique to you, so they can be based around anything you would like, that is what is so wonderful about them.